cfbao/chinese-diceware/README.en.md

 # Diceware Chinese wordlists

-Diceware [Wubi wordlist](./wubi.wordlist) and [Pinyin wordlist](./pinyin.wordlist) consist of words from [*Common Vacabulary in Modern Chinese*](https://zh.wikipedia.org/wiki/%E7%8E%B0%E4%BB%A3%E6%B1%89%E8%AF%AD%E5%B8%B8%E7%94%A8%E8%AF%8D%E8%A1%A8) encoded/transliterated to English alphabet using Wubi and Pinyin respectively.
+Diceware [Wubi wordlist](./wubi.wordlist) and [Pinyin wordlist](./pinyin.wordlist) consist of words from [*Common Vacabulary in Modern Chinese*](https://zh.wikipedia.org/wiki/%E7%8E%B0%E4%BB%A3%E6%B1%89%E8%AF%AD%E5%B8%B8%E7%94%A8%E8%AF%8D%E8%A1%A8) encoded/transliterated to English alphabet using Wubi and Pinyin (two most popular Chinese input methods) respectively.
 They can be used to generate complex, memorable Diceware passphrases.

 阅读[中文版本](./README.md)